TS22082/GH_guide/README.md

 <h1 id="forkandpull">Forking and Making Pull Requests</h1>

-Anytime you want to add to someone elses code on gh you will fork the original code so you have a copy you can make changes to, then make a pull request to let the original creator you made a contribution they can accept or decline.
+Anytime you want to contribute to someone elses code on gh you will fork the original code so you have a copy, make changes, then make a pull request to let the original creator you made a contribution they can accept or decline.

 A friends repo that I will fork: